What is the Difference Between EMF Testing and EMR Testing?

 a = Real x-axis, bi = complex imaginary y-axis number determined by the polarity coordinate components

 (Usually, these calculations are provided within your meter’s programming or software.
-I wrote these formulas so that you can easily calculate these measurements with only a single-axis gaussmeter or magnetic sensor probe.
+I wrote these formulas so that you can easily calculate these measurements with only a single-axis Gaussmeter or magnetic sensor probe.
 They are typed the same way you would type the formulas into your Texas Instruments calculator.)

 * The Vector Sum Method is used in physics calculations and some modeling programs, such as SimuTech, where imaginary numbers are employed to consider the vector phase.